input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

     it is relevant for request/reponse.
 However, it won't be a part of pub/sub, but rather the QoS/delta-Q system and peer roster, where failures will lower the estimate and eventually cause the peer to fall out of favour.

+Comment: Duncan

+> Hmm, I'll have to think about that.
+Not obvious to me yet.

   - The mechanism for enqueueing requests (conversations) can remain as is besides changing the form of enqueue and dequeue policies, and making sure